Genio-The-Haiku-IDE/Genio/Readme.md

 * Plug-in architecture
 * Compiler error parser
 * Refactor the source file and project management module by implementing a Workspace Manager and Project folders

-## Branches
-Currently there are various branches on the Github repository:
-* main - this is the main branch, which we always try to keep in a relatively stable state
-* feature/* - these branches are where we develop new features, before merging into main

-## Contributions
-We gladly accept contributions, especially for bug fixes.
-Feel free to submit PRs.
-For code contributions, prefer Haiku API over posix, where applicable.
-We (try to) stick to the Haiku style for code, although with a few differences.

 * strongly recommended for full Genio experience (autocompletion, jump to definition, etc):
   * gcc_syslibs_devel
   * llvm12_clang